SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 This flight computer is designed for rockets 2-inches in diameter or greater.
 Dimensions are 3.8in x 1.25in x 0.5in, not including antenna It has similar capability as a TeleMega, but without a smart-phone app or advanced interfaces
-It has flown on multiple M-powered supersonic flights to over 18K feet.
+It has flown on multiple M-powered supersonic flights to over 24K feet.
-For large & high-power projects, a backup computer such as the PerfectFlite StratoLogger is strongly recommended.
+For large or high-power projects, a backup computer such as the PerfectFlite StratoLogger is strongly recommended.

 --------FEATURES----------
 High data logging rate that exceeds all commercially available systems, 3-5 million data points per flight is typical